NickElseySpelloC/sc_utility/docs/guide/shelly_control.md

 If you have a [Shelly Add-on](https://shelly-api-docs.shelly.cloud/gen2/Addons/ShellySensorAddon) installed on your Shelly switch, then you can connect up to 5 ds18b20 probes to the add-on.
 You must setup the probe(s) as follows before adding the probe's name to the ShellyDevices:Device:TempProbes section of your config file:

-In the Shelly mobile app:
+Once you have connected the Shelly Add-on to your Shelly smart switch and connected your DS18B20 temperature probes to the add on, you need to configure the probes in the mobile app:

-1. Go to the Shelly device you have installed the Add-on to.
+1. Go to the Shelly device you have installed the Add-on to and configure the add-on
-2. Click _Add-on peripherals_ section
+	- Click Add-on peripherals section
-3. Change to _Sensor Addon_ and then reboot if prompted
+	- Change to Sensor Addon and then reboot if prompted
-4. After reboot, go back to same tab and click _Add Add-on Peripheral_
+2. After reboot, go back to same tab and click Add Add-on Peripheral
-5. Select _Temperature (DS18B20)_
+	- Select Temperature (DS18B20)
-6. Select a probe listed from the automatic scan
+	- Select a probe listed from the automatic scan and click Add Peripheral
+	- Reboot when prompted
+3. After reboot, go back to same tab and click the settings gear icon next to the newly added probe
-	1. Give the probe a name (important) - for example "Roof Temp"
+	- Give the probe a name (important) - for example "Roof Temp"
-	2. Optionally enable the 'extract peripheral as device' option (if you want it to appear as a seperate device on your dashboard
+	- Optionally enable the 'extract peripheral as device' option (if you want it to appear as a seperate device on your dashboard
-7. Repeat for any other probes if required
+4. Repeat steps 2 and 3 for any other connected probes

-8. Reboot if prompted
-9. Now add this probe using the same name to your config
+Now add these probe(s) to ShellyDevices:Device:TempProbes section of your config file, being sure to use exactly the same names as you used in the Shelly app.

 ```yaml
 ShellyDevices:
   ...